 Thermocouple probes extend into the retort at top and bottom to monitor the temperature.
-We purchase standard bimetal thermocouple wire, strip the insulation about 1 cm and twist the ends together, and feed it into protective metal tubing that penetrates through a small holes drilled in the side of the retort.
+We purchased standard bimetal thermocouple wire, stripped the insulation about 1 cm and twist the ends together, and fed it into protective metal tubing that penetrates through a small holes drilled in the side of the barrel.
 There are cheap electrical meters available that have settings to measure temperature from a thermocouple, so you may also need to purchase an appropriate plug.
 Polarity is important when wiring the plug.

 Operation of the kiln is relatively simple.
 Insert the barrel / retort into the fire brick enclosure.
 Fill it with dry wood or other dry biomass.
 Insert the temperature probes into the barrel so you can monitor the progress of the reaction.
 Cover it and place the afterburner on top, ready to go.
 Place a few sticks of wood under the retort and set them alight.

 It can take as little as 15 minutes to bring temperatures up above 300 C to initiate pyrolysis if the feedstock is bone dry, and as much as 2 hours or more if it is somewhat moist.
 At some point, the heat given off by the thermal reaction occurring inside the retort will be enough to sustain the process, and you can let the flames die out underneath the barrel.
 Again, this is highly dependent on the moisture content of the feedstock.
 Use the temperature probes to guide you.
 If you see the temperature rapidly falling below 320 C or so, add more wood to the fire under the barrel.
 If you see the temperature holds above 320 C, likely in a range between 360 and 440 C, then the reaction has become self-sustaining and you don't need more wood.

 Once temperatures in the retort approach the pyrolysis zone, a significant amount of smoke will begin to emanate from the hole in the center of the cover.
 Light the afterburner, as indicated below, and keep the flame maintained.
 When the afterburner flame goes out on it's own and very little smoke remains, the batch is done.